The film opens in Tara, a cotton plantation owned by the proud Gerald O'Hara (Thomas Mitchell

 Several hours later, Rhett appears back at the home with Ashley and Dr. Meade, with a squad of Union soldiers right behind them.
 The three men seem to be completely drunk and Rhett tells the Yankee captain (Ward Bond

 ) that they have just spent the evening at the bordello establishment of Belle Watling, who should confirm their story.
-The women are shocked and embarrassed, but the captain believes the explanation and departs (he is a frequenter of Belle's bordello as well).
-Rhett drops the curtain and instantly sobers (having just pretended to be drunk), revealing there was a skirmish in the shantytown.
+The women, including Scarlett, are shocked and embarrassed, but the captain believes the explanation and departs after apologizing for their intrusion (apparently he is a frequenter of Belle's bordello as well).
+Once the Union troops leave, Rhett drops the curtain and instantly sobers (having just pretended to be drunk), revealing there was a skirmish in the shantytown.
 Ashley is wounded, having been shot in the shoulder but the two men who attacked Scarlett are now dead, along with several others.
 More worried about Ashley, Scarlett neglects to inquire about her own husband, Frank.
 Rhett finally mentions that he was killed in the skirmish and is still there, lying dead in the road.

 Some days later, Melanie meets with Belle Watling and thanks her for helping their men stay out of trouble by backing up their false alibi.
 Belle says that she has a son studying up North and helped the men because of Melanie rather than Scarlett.
 Belle cautions Melanie about speaking to her in public from now on as it would damage Melanie's reputation but Melanie persists that she would be happy to speak to Belle anytime.